wasn-eu/CubeCell_Getting_Started/README.md

 # The Things Network decoder
 Login to TTN and define the decoder.
-The decoder is found in the TTN-Decoder directory.
+The decoder can be downloaded from here [download](https://github.com/raystream/CubeCell_Getting_Started/raw/master/TTN-Decoder/ttn-decode.js).

 # Connecting a sensor